Han8931/han8931.github.io/content/posts/20250214_deepseek_inside.md

 Unlike standard KV-caching, MLA only needs to cache the compressed vector $\mathbf{c}\_t^{KV}$ during inference. unlike Grouped-Query Attention (GQA) or Multi-Query Attention (MQA), MLA does not reduce the number of keys and values, allowing it to maintain the full representational power of self-attention while alleviating memory bottlenecks.

-#### Efficient Computation Without Explicit Key & Value Computation
+#### Efficient Computation Without Explicit Key and Value Computation

 A key advantage of MLA is that it avoids explicitly computing and storing full-sized key and value matrices.
 Instead, attention scores are computed directly in the compressed space: